harlan-zw/harlanzw.com/content/blog/vue-use-head-v1.md

 ---
 layout: post
-title: "VueUse Head v1 release 🎉"
+title: "VueUse Head v1 release"
 description: "Learn about the new @vueuse/head v1 release including new features and breaking changes"
 publishedAt: '2022-11-12'
 status: published